This post was contributed by Jared Cornell, Customer and Marketing Specialist at ProProfs.

 - 52% find it hard to believe in AI and find it biased.

-Further, it’s important to have a clear-cut understanding of your business goals and team motivation.
+Further, it’s important to have a clear-cut understanding of your business goals and team motivation if you want to invest in AI for digital transformation in commerce.
 Any automation is only as efficient and as fast as the professional using it.
-In-house employee empowerment and motivation play critical roles in bringing success to digital transformation consulting in eCommerce.
+In-house employee empowerment and motivation play critical roles in digital transformation success in eCommerce.

-Now that we have discussed the major issues let’s move ahead to find out the upcoming trends and future of eCommerce in the light of digital transformation.
+Now that we have discussed the major issues with commerce and digital transformation, let’s move ahead to find out the upcoming trends and future of eCommerce in the light of digital transformation in manufacturing, consumer goods, electronics, and other industries.

 Digital business models, cost regulation, and customer experience lead the strategy charts.